 Employment First Initiative Act & Ending Subminimum Wage

 On May 23, 2022 (S.533), a bill to end subminimum wage in South Carolina, was signed into law by Governor Henry McMaster following years of grassroots advocacy by Able SC and partners.
-South Carolina became the third state in the Southeast and the twelfth in the nation to pass legislation, breaking from federal law by ending subminimum wage.
+South Carolina became the third state in the Southeast and the thirteenth in the nation to pass legislation, breaking from federal law by ending subminimum wage.

 Part of the bill’s successful passage included an amendment to combine S.533 with the Employment First Initiative Act ( H.3244).
 “Currently, South Carolina has one of the highest unemployment rates for people with disabilities.
 Dated policies and lack of coordination have withheld opportunities for individuals with disabilities to succeed in the workforce," said Kimberly Tissot, CEO of Able SC.

 Employment First means that employment in the community should be the first and preferred option for people with disabilities.
 It means real jobs for real wages.
 Learn more about employment first here.

 - This Act will develop the Employment First Oversight Commission.
 An oversight commission is a group of people who have the authority to study and make recommendations about a topic.

 - This would make our state a leader in inclusive hiring practices.
 This means hiring people based on their skills and abilities, regardless of whether they are disabled or not.

 - This Act would encourage businesses to include people with disabilities in the workforce by providing incentives.
 An incentive is a payment, tax break, lowered fee, or no-cost option to encourage people and businesses to do something.